digitalearthafrica/deafrica-sandbox-notebooks/Tools/README.md

 ## How to build the package

 Install poetry first.

-In the repo root, run:
+Then go into "Tools" folder, run:

 ```bash
 poetry build